 The Ministry of Agriculture has the legislative responsibility for domestic food production and for health and safety aspects of imported agriculture and food products into Algeria.
 Information related to domestic production and imported agricultural products can be found on the Ministry of Agriculture's website: http://madrp.gov.dz/agriculture-2/.
-The website can only be read in Arabic or French language.
+The website can only be read in Arabic or French.

-All imported food and goods are subject to conformity control at ports of entry by a joint team composed of inspectors from the following Ministries: Commerce, Agriculture, Customs, and Transport in accordance with the terms and conditions under the provisions of the Executive Decree No 90-39 of January 30, 1990, (published in JO.
-No 05 of January 31, 1990), amended and supplemented.
+All imported food and goods are subject to conformity control at ports of entry by a joint team composed of inspectors from the following Ministries: Commerce, Agriculture, Customs, and Transport in accordance with the terms and conditions under the provisions of the January 30, 1990 Executive Decree No 90-39, (published in JO.
+No 05 on January 31, 1990), amended and supplemented.
 (See Section IX)

 Food Standards are consistent with Codex Alimentarius.
 The Ministry of Commerce leads the Codex Committee.
-The Codex Alimentarius National Committee (Comité National du Codex Alimentarius, CNCA) was created by Executive Decree No. 05-67 of January 30, 2005 (published in JO.
-No10 of February 06, 2005).
-The Committee has a Permanent Secretariat provided by the Algerian Center for Quality Control and Packaging (CACQUE).
+The Codex Alimentarius National Committee (Comité National du Codex Alimentarius, CNCA)(in French) was created by January 30, 2005's Executive Decree No. 05-67 (published in JO.
+No 10 on February 06, 2005).
+The Committee has a Permanent Secretariat provided by the Algerian Center for Quality Control and Packaging called in French (CACQUE).